-Last season, UND's first as a member of the Big Sky Conference, Galbraith engineered a record-setting season for both his men's and women's squads.
-Four freshmen (Ke-Ke Burks, Molly Griep, Jayd Eggert, D'Monte Farley) and one recruit (John Hoplin) qualified for the 2013 U.S. Junior Track & Field Outdoor Championships, the first in UND track and field history.
+In 2012-13, UND's first as a member of the Big Sky Conference, Galbraith engineered a record-setting season for both his men's and women's squads.
+Burks, Griep, Eggert, D'Monte Farley and incoming freshman John Hoplin qualified for the 2013 U.S. Junior Track & Field Outdoor Championships, the first in UND track and field history to do so.
 Both Eggert and Farley earned All-America honors in their respective events.

-Additionally, Eggert, Farley and junior Shawn Johnson advanced to the NCAA Division I NCAA West Region prelims.
-At the conference level, Johnson, Griep and Stephanie Clarke earned the first All-Big Sky honors in program history.
+Additionally, Eggert, Farley and advanced to the NCAA Division I NCAA West Region prelims.
+At the conference level, Johnson, Griep and Clarke earned the first All-Big Sky honors in program history.

 Galbraith, who was named head coach at UND on July 19, 2011, led UND's women's team to runner-up finishes at both the 2012 Great West Conference Indoor and Outdoor Championships, while the men's squad placed third at both championship meets.

 Under Galbraith's tutelage, UND student-athletes claimed nine individual GWC titles, highlighted by senior Emily Emerson's GWC record time of 4:27.29 in the 1,500-meters, the final race of her decorated career.
 Mikaela Hirst (triple jump), Taylor Brett (pole vault), Roman Waldera (discus), Jesse Fenstermacher(800-meters), Shawn Johnson (shot put) and Matthew Harris (pole vault) also captured GWC outdoor titles, while Brett and Christine Weinreich (weight throw) won GWC indoor championships.